tpc2233/Humn_p2v/README.md

 ```

 The CLI will ask you to input in format like `<prompt>@@<example_dir>`, e.g. `the girl is dancing@@examples/001`.
 The `example_dir` should contain rendered.mp4 or rendered_aligned.mp4 after pose extraction and rendering.
 Results will be save to `samples/`.

+Note that our model is trained with **long detailed prompts**, even though a short or even null prompt can be used, the result may not be as good as the long prompt.
+We will provide our prompt generation snippets, using Google [Gemini](https://deepmind.google/models/gemini/) to read from the reference image and the driving motion and generate a detailed prompt.

 You can further choose sampling configurations like resolution in the yaml file under `configs/sampling/` or directly modify `sample_video.py` for customized sampling logic.